-- Install and Use Antivirus and Antispyware – Installing an antivirus and antispyware software program and keeping it up to date is a critical step in protecting your computer.
+- Install and Use Antivirus and Antispyware – Installing an antivirus and/or antispyware software program and keeping it up to date is a critical step in protecting your computer.
 Be sure to keep them updated.

 - Operate Under the Principle of Least Privilege – In most instances of a malware infection, the malware can operate only under the rights of the logged-in user.
-To minimize the impact the malware can have if it successfully infects a computer, consider using a standard or restricted user account for day-to-day activities and only logging in with the administrator account (which has full operating privileges on the system) when you need to install or remove software or change system settings from the computer.
+To minimize the impact the malware can have if it successfully infects a computer, consider using a standard or restricted user account for day-to-day activities and only logging in with the admin account (which has full operating privileges on the system) when you need to install or remove software or change system settings on the computer.

-Your digital world has an eminent influence on your personal life – make sure to Protect It !
+Your digital world has an eminent influence on your personal life – make sure to protect it !